dhyeythumar/github-notifier-for-whatsapp/README.md

     <img alt="logo" src="./assets/github_octocat.svg" width="160"/>
 </p>
 <h1 align="center">
-GitHub User Activity Feeds for WhatsApp
+GitHub User Activities & Repo Releases Notifier for WhatsApp
 </h1>

 <h4 align="center">
-Follow GitHub Users & get regular updates regarding those user's GitHub public activities right in your WhatsApp.
+Follow GitHub Users to get notified on their public activities & Watch GitHub Repos to get notified on public releases
 </h4>

 >   Note: For now, I have only kept the 1v1 conversion with the bot, so if you add the bot to any WhatsApp group then it will leave the group.